What are the most cost-effective thermal improvements that could be undertaken?

 By answering this Plain Langauge Question, I am beginning to realize the true potential of Tŷ Crempog‘s information model by answering real questions that will impact on how I undertake any retrofit works.
 To answer this question, I have turned to Standard Assessment Procedure (SAP).

 The advantage of RdSAP is that it provides several permitted assumptions that can be used within the SAP calculations.
-I plan on using Tŷ Crempog‘s information model to complete the (385!!) values required.
-Now there are too many values to do at once, so instead of having a Freak out!
+I plan on using Tŷ Crempog‘s information model to complete the hundreds of values required.
+Now there are too many to do at once, so instead of having a Freak out!
 I am addressing each section at a time; using RdSAP to fill in the gaps.

 Once my SAP calculations are complete, I will be able to manipulate the information to see what improvements will provide the greatest impact.
 For example, would it be more cost effective to improve Tŷ Crempog‘s thermal performance, reduce the infiltration rate or improve the efficiency of my heating system?
 Once complete, I will be able to test these scenario’s and inform future home improvements.